 Covid-19 Virus.
 The global outbreak of the novel coronavirus (Covid-19) in early 2020 led to disruptions in general economic activities throughout the world as businesses and governments implemented broad actions to mitigate this public health crisis.
-The extent to which the coronavirus pandemic may reappear and impact the Company's clinical trial programs and capital raising efforts in the future is uncertain and cannot be predicted.
+Although Covid-19 outbreak has subsided, the extent to which the coronavirus pandemic may reappear and impact the Company's clinical trial programs and capital raising efforts in the future is uncertain and cannot be predicted.

-Inflation Risk.
-The Company does not believe that inflation has had a material effect on its operations to date, other than its impact on the general economy.
+Inflation and Interest Rate Risk.
+The Company does not believe that inflation or increasing interest rates has had a material effect on its operations to date, other than its impact on the general economy.
 However, there is a risk that the Company's operating costs could become subject to inflationary and interest rate pressures in the future, which would have the effect of increasing the Company's operating costs (including, specifically, clinical trial costs), and which would put additional stress on the Company's working capital resources.